BadlionClient/BadlionClientCPSAPI/readme.md

 #### Quick Installation (for non-programmers)

-1. Download **either** the latest bukkit or bungee plugin from our releases (you don't need both, we recommend using the BungeeCord plugin if you are running BungeeCord): https://github.com/BadlionNetwork/BadlionClientCPSAPI/releases
+1. Download **either** the latest bukkit, bungee or velocity plugin from our releases (you don't need both, we recommend using the BungeeCord or Velocity plugin if you are running BungeeCord or Velocity): https://github.com/BadlionNetwork/BadlionClientCPSAPI/releases
 2. Place the downloaded plugin into your `plugins` directory on your server.
-3. Turn on the BungeeCord or Bukkit server and a default config will be automatically made in `plugins/BadlionClientCPSAPI/config.json`
+3. Turn on the Velocity, BungeeCord or Bukkit server and a default config will be automatically made in `plugins/BadlionClientCPSAPI/config.json`
 4. Edit the config as you see fit and reboot the server after you have finished editing the config (see below for more information).

 #### Do it yourself (for programmers)